11 Tips to Select the Best Field Service Management Software

 - It offers heightened scalability as field service workflows are streamlined and easily customizable.
 Maintaining the cloud is not a worry as it is hosted by a vendor.

-- Since field service management involves a lot of functions working together, it is wiser to go with SaaS, to ensure your helpdesk software and other essential tools can easily be integrated.
+- Since field service management involves a lot of functions working together, it is wiser to go with SaaS, to ensure your helpdesk solutions and other essential tools can easily be integrated.

 - A unified field service management software with helpdesk and self-service options is a more significant value add–compared to a standalone FSM tool–as helpdesk agents and field service executives can communicate with complete context about customers, service tasks, and schedule.